aapris/AnsibleDemo/README.md

 install and configure various application combinations on Ubuntu 18.04 system.

+NOTE: this is only for internal demo purposes.

 ## Usage

 Copy your ssh public key to the server's root's .ssh/authorized_keys manually,